desared/Coursera-Getting-Cleaning-Data/README.md

 ## Files in this repository
 * README.md -- this file
-* CodeBook.md -- codebook describing variables, the data and transformations
+* CodeBook.md -- codebook describing variables and the data
 * run_analysis.R -- R code

 ## Purposes of this project